 We encourage student involvement in extracurricular activities.
-Students may become involved in one or more of the following clubs/teams: Earth Club, Safety Patrol, Music Club.
+Students may become involved in one or more of the following clubs/teams: Agricultural club, Character club, Safety Patrol, Art Club, the Green Committee, and the Litter Patrol.
 These activities will be offered based on enrollment numbers.